 High school is a time of growth and opportunity for teens.
 Students begin to explore who they are and who they want to become.
 It can be an exciting time; it can also be a time of significant challenge for teens.
-Tension is a natural part of the process.
+Tension is a natural part of the teen learning process.

 While trying to develop a sense of self, teens can feel misunderstood by their parents, teachers, and other adults who care a great deal about them.
 Expectations of others complicate their process.
 Adolescents need adults in their lives to provide encouragement, support, and guidance to help unlock their true potential.